 The Company is dependent on external financing to fund its activities.
-In order to carry out planned exploration and development and pay for administrative costs, the Company will spend its existing working capital and raise additional funds as needed, however the Company is experiencing challenging conditions in raising additional capital to fund its exploration activities.
-This may result in the Company curtailing its exploration activities until adequate capital is secured.
+In order to carry out planned exploration and development and pay for administrative costs, the Company will spend its existing working capital and raise additional funds as needed.
 The Company will continue to assess new properties and seek to acquire an interest in additional properties if it feels there is sufficient geologic or economic potential and if it has adequate available or committed financial resources to complete such acquisitions.